What’s up with building codes?

 How thick does the fireplace hearth need to be?
 There’s a code for that (minimum four inches).

 So, who writes these incredibly detailed codes?
-In most cases, the first draft of the code is a generic, “model” code created by an organization like the International Code Council (ICC).
-The ICC convenes committees of relevant industries, advocates, non-profits, and state and local code enforcement officials to update a new version of the International Building Code (IBC) every three years.
+In most cases, the first draft of the code is a generic, “model” code created by an organization like the International Code Council (ICC) or the National Fire Protection Association (NFPA).
+These standards developing organizations convene committees of relevant industries, advocates, non-profits, and state and local code enforcement officials to update new versions of their model code books every three years.
+Then in Minnesota, the Department of Labor and Industry (DLI) amends the model code with any state-specific changes before adopting it.

 Does the Building Code apply to all buildings in Minnesota?
 Not quite.
-All new commercial, residential, and government buildings must comply with the Minnesota Building Code.
+All new commercial, residential, and government buildings must comply with the Minnesota Building Code (though state buildings are also held to their own higher standards as well).
 However, existing buildings are not required to meet today’s building code unless the owners make renovations.
 If an owner or contractor seeks proper approval from their local code enforcement office, they will have to bring the specific elements they’re updating up to code.
-However, this is a narrow requirement—an electrical update in one room will not necessarily require electrical updates in the next room—much less require updates to unrelated aspects of the code such as plumbing.
+However, this is a narrow requirement—an electrical update in one room will not necessarily require electrical updates in the next room—much less require updates to unrelated aspects such as plumbing.

 There are other exceptions as well, including some agricultural buildings and manufactured homes—which are governed by the national Manufactured Home Construction and Safety Standards, administered by the U.S. Department of Housing and Urban Development.